95tristanl/sandwich/README.md

 - - - - - - - - - - - -

-Folding:
+-Folding:
 If a player cannot beat, or does not want to play/beat the previous single card he must fold and is knocked out of the round.
 This is done by playing one or many cards from his hand face down on the deck (folding many cards can be strategic for refueling/building a better hand).

 - - - - - - - - - - - -

-Battling:
+-Battling:
 If the card played is of the same value as the previous card it is a {Battle}.
 When a {Battle} occurs, both players choose one card and lay it face down before showing their card to their opponent.
 Best card wins depending on the game value.
 If the cards are of the same value, {Battle} again.
 If three people participate, but only two play cards that are of the same value and both are tied for the best, better than the third person's, the two players play in another battle while the third person gets knocked out.
 You can {Battle} someone even if it is not your turn (just play your card of the same value that was just played).
 More than 2 people can participate in a {Battle}.
 In a {Derby} If two or more people lay down doubles or triples or more of the same value then they battle using just one card as usual.
 In a {Derby} you can {Battle} someone out of turn.

 - - - - - - - - - - - -

-Derby: no {folding}, just playing and {passing}
+-Derby: no {folding}, just playing and {passing}
 A Derby occurs when someone has 2, 3, 4 or more of the same valued card in their hand.
 Once a Derby is started there is no {Folding} order of play continues clockwise (there can be {battles}) and each player has two options: either play or say 'pass'.
 If you pass you are still in the round, you are just electing not to play, however, if people continue to pass and it gets back to the person who's cards are currently the last played/on top of the pile, then the Derby is over and he/she wins.
 You CANT use a {wild 9} in a {Derby} and you CANT start a round with a {Derby}.
 Any triples beats any doubles, any quadruples (4 of a kind) beats any triples or doubles and so on, but, in order to start a {Derby} the value of the cards you are playing must be better than the card previously played (no matter how many cards you play): if a five was played last and higher cards are better, one cannot play two 4s or three 2s, two or three 6s would work. {Aces} automatically win the {Derby} and pile if the same or more are played: 3 8s are played cant play 1 or 2 aces, need 3 (or more if you want).

 - - - - - - - - - - - -

-The Nine:
+-The Nine:
 If a 9 is played, it can act as a regular nine, or, it can be played as a wild card that changes the value of play: making lower cards better than higher cards or higher cards better than lower cards: always the opposite of what it was. (a wild 9 has to switch the order of value, you CANT have higher cards be better, play a wild 9, and say higher cards are still better).
 When a 9 is used as wild, it has no value and even though it acts as your turn, it is not the card the next person has to beat: the card played before the wild 9 was played becomes the card the current player must beat.
 Basically you can play them anytime, on any single card, except on an {Ace} or during a {derby}.
 You can also play them in a {Battle}, you will just never win but you will be able to switch the direction.
 If higher cards are better and, before anyone flips their cards you announce your card is a wild 9, you switch direction.
 This does influence the outcome of a {Battle} if more than 2 people participate in the {Battle}: if higher cards are better and you play a wild 9 and player #2 plays an 8 and player #3 plays a 10, player #2 wins because of the switch.
 The wild 9's value switch stays in effect for the rest of the game until the value is switched again by another wild 9 (continues across rounds).
 Wild 9s cannot be battled with another {wild 9} since they hold no value so if two people are {Battling} and the both play wild 9s (in real life this probably wouldn't happen since after the first person announced their 9 is wild the second would keep their 9 normal so they win the {Battle}) nobody wins, its a tie, and the direction is not switched since the wild 9s switching cancels out since 2 are played.

 - - - - - - - - - - - -

-The Ace:
+-The Ace:
 The ace beats any single card (regardless of higher or lower value, it beats a king in higher play and 2 in lower play) and automatically wins any pile on the spot when played.
 You CANT battle an ace when an it is played outside a {Battle}.
 Aces can only {Battle} when they are flipped up in a {Battle}.
 An {Ace} cannot beat doubles unless you have 2 aces, same with triples and so on.
 If multiple are played in a {Derby} then they automatically win the round on the spot.

 - - - - - - - - - - - -

-The Joker:
+-The Joker:
 Can take on any value 2 through king.
 Cannot become a {wild 9} or {Ace}.
 Can also be used as a rotten egg: if {Folded} (obviously, secretly), after the round ends reveal it and no one wins the card pile.
 You can play the rotten egg in a battle but you have to specify that its an egg before flipping.

 - - - - - - - - - - - -

-Sandwiching: the most annoying and fun part of the game Making a Sandwich:
+-Sandwiching: the most annoying and fun part of the game Making a Sandwich:
 There are two ways to {Sandwich} another player/multiple players: